Before You Throw Out "Expired" Tests: Check to see if your COVID-19 tests' expiration dates have been extended.

 Insurance Reimbursement for At-Home Tests

-If you have health insurance through an employer or Marketplace, your insurance will pay you back for 8 at-home tests each month for each person on your plan.
+If you have health insurance through an employer, the Marketplace, Medicare, or Medicaid, your insurance will pay for 8 at-home tests each month for each person on your plan.

 15,000+ Free Testing Sites